This tutorial describes how to make a DecaWiNo.

 Solder the DecaWiNo

-The next steps indicates how-to solder the DecaWiNo.
+The next step indicates how to solder the DecaWiNo.

 Test the DecaWiNo